HVAC and Aquatics Glossary

 Combined Chlorine - (n) Chlorine that has combined with nitrogen compounds such as ammonia or urea.
 Combined chlorine is measured in Cl2 units instead of N units like ammonia is, which can be misleading.
 Combined chlorine = Total Chlorine - Free Chlorine.
 It is the most common way to measure the amount of chloramines in water.

 Condensation - (n) The process of water vapor changing phase from gas to liquid.
 Usually, in an indoor swimming pool this occurs on metal surfaces or within the PDU's condenser coil(s) as a part of the moisture removal (dehumidification) process.
+Condensation is the opposite process of evaporation, and occurs when air drops below the dew point temperature.
+Also see Evaporation, Condensation and Dew Point.

 Dew Point - (n) The temperature where water vapor begins to condense back into liquid form.
 In swimming pools, this commonly occurs on exterior windows that are not properly "washed" with conditioned supply air, because the glass can be colder than the dew point, causing condensation.
 Air at a constant absolute humidity can have different relative humidities depending on the temperature.
 The dew point is the temperature at which air becomes completely saturated with water vapor and condenses, aka 100% Relative Humidity.
 A natatorium with air temperature at or below the dew point will be wet from condensation of water vapor.
+Also see Evaporation, Condensation and Dew Point.

 Diatomaceous Earth (D.E.) - (n) A fine crystalline silicate white powder used as a filter media in swimming pool filtration.
 D.E. is sucked to a grid or "sock" (in a commercial pool filter), and the coats it with a thin layer, allowing only particles about one micron (1µ) or smaller to pass through.
 D.E. is often substituted by Perlite because D.E. is very sharp and can be harmful if inhaled.
 Perlite is safer to handle and does the same job.